jackwatters45/notionish/README.md

 - for properties -> inline style and just get properties count for the repeat
 - view uses router (so does each todo but idk if necessary)
 - may be better to use z-index for controlling clicks off popup and sidebar (if something needs to be closed etc) but for now just using state (main-context: line 68)
+- hover is super inconsistent

 Currently

-- -> custom hook
-- notes (not too detailed - make it work not work well)

-- rename project (on click -> input??)
 - add property
 - delete property

+- rename property to name